 Citizenship was not a requirement, but only the status he was entitled to at the time of recruitment.
 An indispensable factor was being a free man.
 Slaves were not allowed to join an army enlistment.
 However, they held servants in the army.

 During the civil wars, shortcomings in the army were often supplemented by forced recruitment.
-Roman historian Tacitus mentions that Emperor Tiberius even went personally on a trip to the province to recruit – in the place of veterans – to the army of new recruits.
+Roman historian Tacitus mentions that Emperor Tiberius even went personally on a trip to the province to recruit – in the place of veterans – an army of new recruits.

 III.
 Extremely strict workouts